The Effects Of Brake Fluid On Car Paint And How To Remove It

 Let us begin by first understanding what effects occur as a result of the accidental spilling of brake fluid on paintwork.

-You might wonder about how the brake fluid, an essential component of your car can damage its shine.
-The reason is the chemical makeup of the liquid, which contains glycol.
+You might wonder about how the brake fluid, an essential component of your car, can damage its shine.
+Brake fluid typically contains chemicals that can damage car paint if it comes into contact with the painted surfaces.
+The main culprits are the glycol ethers present in some types of brake fluid.
 These molecules perform a dual function, which makes the fluid effective at damaging coatings.
-The chemical reaction of glycol works similar to an aggressive solvent on the car paint.
+The chemical reaction of glycol works similar to an aggressive solvent on the car paint, causing discoloration, fading, or even peeling.

 Although the car would not have any problems, the longer the fluid sits on the paint, the more extensive damage it would cause to your vehicle.
 For those looking to know what does fluid do to car paint, we have compiled a timeline of the effects of brake fluid on car paint.